What is a TIFF file?

 Why convert a PDF to a TIFF file?

 Converting a PDF to a TIFF file can be beneficial for several reasons.
-TIFF files are raster images, meaning they are composed of pixels, which allows for high-quality, detailed editing that is not typically possible with vector-based PDFs.
-This can be useful for tasks that require precise manipulation of the image, such as graphic design, desktop publishing, or detailed photo editing.
+Unlike vector-based PDFs, TIFF files are raster images composed of pixels, which makes them easier to edit and manipulate at a detailed level.
+This is especially useful for tasks such as graphic design, desktop publishing, or high-resolution photo editing, where precise control over imagery is required.

 Methods of Converting PDF to TIFF